jrogers3UE/Meeting-Notes/Josh & Sara Meeting Notes (1:2 Docs).md

 	- [ ] Make a presentation about why I chose gene (ATP11A?).
 		- [ ] Background on gene and function
 		- [ ] Why does it have a low MAIC ranking and are paralogs ranked as low?
-		- [ ] How does it fit within context of convid and contribute to pathophysiology, factoring in the effect of the SNP on the gene.
+		- [ ] How does it fit within context of covid and contribute to pathophysiology, factoring in the effect of the SNP on the gene.
 		- [ ] How does it relate to other diseases?
 Is it implicated in other viral infections?
 		- [ ] Look at genetic sequence in humans and pig and compare proteins.
-	- [ ] Finish IHC and imaging.
+	- [x] Finish IHC and imaging.
 Do not start other experiments before break.

 ### Questions